tzeikob/javascript-patterns/closure/README.md

 ## Considerations ##

 ### Pros ###
-* It provides powerful option to encapsulate data and functionality in private.
+* It provides a powerful option to encapsulate data and functionality in private.
-* Gives more flexibility and options in favor of code reuse in modules.
+* Gives flexibility and more options in favor of code reusability especially in modules.

 ### Cons ###
-* Because a closure binds everything in the outer scope of a function tends to increase memory usage.
+* Because a closure binds everything in the outer scope of a function, tends to increase memory usage.
-* Sometimes may be hard to grasp on it if your not a beginner.
+* Sometimes may be hard to grasp on it if you are a beginner.

 [Back to Home](../../../)